 As with RLS, menopause leg cramps often point towards a magnesium deficiency.
 Crucial for muscle relaxation, many menopausal women lack this important nutrient; falling oestrogen levels can affect how efficiently our bodies take it up.

-As well as potentially supplementing, consider incorporating some of these high-in-magnesium foods…
+So, as well as keeping your stress levels in check, consider incorporating some of these high-in-magnesium foods…

 - Green leafy vegetables